 Christmas Breaks in Stratford-upon-Avon - Christmas Lights and Markets.
 5 Star Gold Award self catering

 A Christmas Break in Stratford-upon-Avon is a magical experience.
-Stratford-upon-Avon’s spectacular Christmas Lights, from Thursday 25 November 2021, create a wonderful atmosphere for Christmas shopping and a variety of festive events.
-Enjoy Late Night Festive Shopping at town centre Christmas Markets with stalls offering a variety of tempting gift ideas, music and a Street Food Court – in Bridge Street on Thursday 25 November, 2, 16 and 23 December from 11am to 7pm.
-Stratford-upon-Avon’s famous Victorian Christmas Market takes place over 4 days from Thursday 9 December until Sunday 12 December 2021.
+Stratford-upon-Avon’s spectacular Christmas Lights, from late November, create a wonderful atmosphere for Christmas shopping and a variety of festive events.
+Enjoy Late Night Festive Shopping at town centre Christmas Markets with stalls offering a variety of tempting gift ideas, music and a Street Food Court – in Bridge Street from the last Thursday in November right up until Christmas.
+Stratford-upon-Avon’s famous Victorian Christmas Market takes place over 4 days traditionally from the first Thursday in December until the Sunday (check here to confirm dates).
 Enjoy great Christmas shopping at interesting small independent shops and galleries, as well as high street names.
 Discover Stratford’s amazing choice of excellent restaurants with tempting seasonal menus to suit all tastes, bars, coffee shops, pubs and tearooms – perfect for enjoying a festive meal or drink.
 Enjoy fine dining at Michelin starred Salt, or Lambs, located in a beautiful beamed 16th century house, the Royal Shakespeare’s Rooftop Restaurant, or Sorrento, a family-run Italian restaurant.
 Enjoy afternoon tea at The Fourteas 1940s themed tearoom or Bensons in Henley Street.
 For more details go to Stratford restaurants.

 Stay at Heritage Mews - holiday cottage in Old Town, Stratford-upon-Avon

-We are offering Festive Short Breaks, with the cottage beautifully decorated for Christmas from 25 November 2021, with a complimentary festive welcome tray and sparkling wine awaiting you on your arrival.
+We are offering Festive Short Breaks, with the cottage beautifully decorated for Christmas from late November, with a complimentary festive welcome tray and sparkling wine awaiting you on your arrival.

 Extremely well-equipped, comfortably furnished and with controllable central heating, Heritage Mews is perfect for a festive winter break.
 Enjoy the convenience of private off-street parking (for two cars) and explore this beautiful riverside town on foot.